 For an overview of Permanent Residence please visit the Permanent Residence Immigration Information page.
-All permanent resident applications filed by UT must be processed by, or directed by CIE.
+All permanent resident applications filed by UT must be processed by, or directed by CGE.
 Permanent resident petitions will be processed based on an official request by the head or director of the department (or organizational unit) employing the employee, with approval by the college dean (if appropriate) and the Office of the Vice Chancellor for Academic Affairs.

-The applications will be prepared by the CIE if staff levels permit.
+The applications will be prepared by the CGE if staff levels permit.
 If staff time does not permit, the Office of the General Counsel will arrange for an outside attorney to prepare the applications, with all attorney fees to be paid by the hiring department.

 Download the “UT Policy on filing permanent Resident Petitions“.